ArrowheadFramework/ahf-core-nodejs/README.md

   question is either (1) a non-trivial bugfix, (2) understood to be difficult to get right, or (3) contains security-critical functionality.
 - Integration tests are not to be part of this repository.
+- The package is not to contain any implementations of cryptographic primitives, such as a secure hash functions, other kind of encryption function, etc.

 ### Rationale